NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Model evaluation

-Figures~\ref{fig:roc_curves_sph2} and \ref{fig:roc_curves_nrc3} display a series of ROC spaces --one for each detected noise regime--, respectively for the \textit{sph2} and \textit{nrc3} \varADI{} sequences.
+Figures~\ref{fig:roc_curves_sph2} and \ref{fig:roc_curves_nrc3} display a series of ROC spaces -- one for each detected noise regime --, respectively for the \textit{sph2} and \textit{nrc3} \varADI{} sequences.
+For the sake of simplicity, we do not consider the detected regime comprised between 17-19 \varLambdaOverD{} in \textit{sph2} (Fig.~\ref{fig:pvalues_map_sph2}) for this analysis.
 Each of these ROC spaces displays one ROC curve per algorithm, which informs about its detection performance on that specific noise regime for different thresholds.
-We observe from both figures that NA-\varSODINN{} outperforms both its predecessor and the hybrid models, especially for the noise regimes dominated by residual speckle noise.
-In the case of the $sph2$ noise regime comprised between 12-19 \varLambdaOverD{}, corresponding to the outer edge of the SPHERE well-corrected region, we observe that \varSODINN{} presents a significant number of FPs.
-We associate this trend to the fact that this noise regime contains a significant number of residual speckles with similar intensities as used for the injected fake companion during training, causing a class overlap situation.
-This is partly due to the much larger number of independent statistical samples at these larger separations, which increases the chances of finding stronger outliers in the noise.
-In order to overcome this problem, the user can increase the S/N range hyper-parameter used to generate $c_{+}$ sequences, at the expense of decreasing the ability of finding faint companions.
-Despite the complexity of this noise regime, NA-\varSODINN{} manages to reduce the FPs to sufficiently low levels while at the same time improving the TPR, which is always above $90\%$ at every threshold.
-This behavior is further illustrated in Figs.~\ref{fig:maps_nrc3} and \ref{fig:maps_sph2} of Appendix~\ref{sec:appendixB}, where the NA-\varSODINN{} and \varSODINN{} probability maps are compared at different threshold levels.
+We observe from both figures that NA-\varSODINN{} outperforms its predecessor, the hybrid models, and the annular-PCA technique for each noise regime.
+This behaviour is further illustrated in Appendix~\ref{sec:appendixC}, with Figs.~\ref{fig:maps_sph2_5to7},\ref{fig:maps_sph2_8to14} and \ref{fig:maps_sph2_15to16} for the case of \textit{sph2}, and Figs.~\ref{fig:maps_nrc3_1to3},\ref{fig:maps_nrc3_4to16} for \textit{nrc3}, where the confidence maps from each algorithm are compared at different threshold levels.
 Regarding hybrid models, we generally observe that they land between the \varSODINN{} and NA-\varSODINN{} detection performance, with \varSODINN{}+S/N generally being the best hybrid model.
-These results thus suggest that both working with separate noise regimes and adding S/N curves in the neural network significantly enhance the detection performance of \varSODINN{}.
-When these approaches are used in synergy, as in NA-\varSODINN{}, the improvement is even more significant.
+It can also be observed that annular-PCA with PC=5 and PC=10 perform better than with PC=1 for all regimes.
+We associate this behaviour to the fact that for PC=5 and PC=10, we are closer to the principal component $k$ where the S/N is maximized, and therefore, the star-planet contrast is improved.

+Based on these results and our experiments, we observe a general trend for both approaches separately.
+While splitting the field of view in noise regimes tends to reduce the number of false positives, especially when residual speckle noise is significant, adding an S/N curve for each MLAR sequence tends to enhance the algorithm's sensitivity to detect signals.
+These findings imply that both techniques, when combined in the neural network, considerably improve the \varSODINN{} detection performance.